Megalopolis (film): Distribution

 The private industry screening and multiple festival premieres, including Cannes, had a person walk on stage in front of the projection screen and address the protagonist, Cesar, who seemingly breaks the fourth wall by replying in real time.
 Jean Labadie, founder of the film's French distributor, Le Pacte, said in regards to replicating the moment, "We will work on that with every exhibitor in France to try to do it as many times as we can".
 Lionsgate made a similar pledge in regards to the fourth wall break; at least 60 select theaters recruited performers for screenings labeled "The Ultimate Experience" to accomplish the scene.
 Coppola had initially worked with Amazon's support team in 2021 to accomplish the fourth wall break by developing a custom version of Alexa's voice-recognition software that would have allowed audiences to ask Driver's character a question about the plot, to which "Alexa would choose the most relevant answer from a pre-approved list".
 However, the partnership did not occur due to layoffs at Amazon in 2022.
 Driver suggested having a cinema usher ask a pre-agreed question instead.

 Although Coppola, by virtue of financing the film himself, presumably had full creative freedom, editor Cam McLauchlin alluded to a director's cut in the film's production notes.
 McLauchlin said that after the director's cut was produced, it took another eight months before Coppola signed off on the final cut.
-Megalopolis was released on Digital HD on November 12, 2024.

 Marketing

 Tie-ins and documentary

 In March 2023, comic writer Chris Ryall and artist Jacob Phillips were announced to be producing a graphic novel tie-in to the film.
 Phillips started drawing the 148-page book in December 2022 and finished in July 2024.
 Phillips said that he was allowed to use Coppola's screenplay and concept art from the film as source material, but that he had not seen any footage from the film before drawing the comic.
 Originally announced for a 2024 release by Image Comics and Syzygy Publishing, the graphic novel was later moved to Abrams ComicArts and published on October 7, 2025.

-Coppola teased that Colleen McCullough had written a novelization of the Megalopolis story before her death in 2015, though it remains unpublished as of October 2025.
-In addition, Mike Figgis filmed a making-of documentary, Megadoc, that is planned to feature interviews with cast members, Spike Lee, George Lucas, Martin Scorsese, Steven Spielberg, and Coppola's late wife Eleanor Coppola, who died in April 2024 and to whom Megalopolis is dedicated.
-The documentary is set to premiere at the 82nd Venice International Film Festival.
+Coppola teased that Colleen McCullough had written a novelization of the Megalopolis story before her death in 2015.
+In addition, Mike Figgis filmed a making-of documentary, Megadoc, featuring interviews with cast members, Spike Lee, George Lucas, Martin Scorsese, Steven Spielberg, and Coppola's late wife Eleanor Coppola, who died in April 2024 and to whom Megalopolis is dedicated.
+The documentary premiered at the 82nd Venice International Film Festival.
 Coppola said that the projects were "independent" of him but were based on his "many scripts and ideas over the decades".